jacobmmorgan/School-Notes/Journalism/Journalism Day 12.md

 ## Glocalization
 - Take a large/global subject or issue and localize it
-- The news value proximity makes the
+- The news proximity makes the news more valuable